TunnlTo/desktop-app/README.md

 ### Expected Outcome

-In this example, an IP address and IP range are routed through the default network adapter and NOT the tunnel.
+In this example, a specific IP address and IP range are routed through the default network adapter and NOT the tunnel.
 All other traffic is routed through the tunnel.

 ### Configuration